-Vegetation demographic models (VDMs) allowed us to uniquely explore two hypotheses regarding a range of modeled response of terrestrial ecosystems to unprecedented climate extremes (UCEs), and setting the stage for the following perspectives to help guide future research.
+We applied two vegetation demographic models (VDMs) to explore two hypotheses regarding a range of modeled response of terrestrial ecosystems to unprecedented climate extremes (UCEs).
 Key model results include strong nonlinearities (Hypothesis H1) in C response to extreme drought intensities in LPJ-GUESS and alternatively drought durations in ED2 (at one of two sites), with differences in thresholds between the two models and ecosystems.
 These nonlinearities may arise from multiple mechanisms that we begin to investigate here, including shifts in plant hydraulics or other functional traits, C allocation, phenology, and stand demography, all which vary among ecosystem types.
 The models also show exacerbated biomass loss and recovery times in the majority of our scenarios of warming and eCO2, supporting Hypothesis H2.
-Below, we discuss the underlying mechanisms that drive simulated ecosystem response to UCEs using the models and sites as conceptual "experimental tools" and observational evidence from the literature.
+Below, we elucidate the underlying mechanisms that drive simulated ecosystem response to UCEs based on our simulation results and observational evidence from the literature.
 We focus on two temporal stages of the UCE: The pre-drought ecosystem stage characterized as the quasi-stable state of the ecosystem prior to a UCE, which can mediate ecosystem resistance and disturbance impact, and the post-drought recovery stage (Table 1).